Malcolm Rifkind: Conflict of interest controversy

 In early 2015, Rifkind had discussions with what he thought were representatives of a Chinese company that wanted to set up an advisory council.
 They turned out to be journalists for The Daily Telegraph and Channel 4 News who recorded the conversations.
-As a result, the Conservative party whip was suspended from Rifkind while the matter was investigated.
+As a result, he was suspended from the Conservative party while the matter was investigated.

-On 24 February 2015 Rifkind stepped down from his position as Chairman of the Intelligence and Security Committee while remaining on the Committee.
+On 24 February 2015, Rifkind stepped down from his position as Chairman of the Intelligence and Security Committee while remaining on the Committee.
 Shortly afterwards he announced that he would not stand as a candidate for his constituency of Kensington at the 2015 general election.
 The former foreign secretary said it was "quite obvious" that allegations made following an undercover sting had "become an issue".
 Rifkind said he had stepped aside as chair of the parliamentary Intelligence and Security Committee (ISC) because he did not want the work of the committee to be "distracted".
 Speaking to reporters after a meeting of the ISC, he said: "I don't think I did anything wrong.
 I may have made errors of judgement, but that's a different matter."
 In September 2015 the Parliamentary Commissioner for Standards and the Standards Committee of Parliament concluded after a seven-month investigation that there had been no impropriety by Rifkind.
 They severely criticised Channel 4 Dispatches and the Daily Telegraph for "distortion", and for "misleading the public".
 Media regulator Ofcom however took a different view, judging in December 2015 that the journalists had investigated a matter of significant public interest and that their presentation had been fair.

 Personal life

-Rifkind married Edith Amalia, daughter of Polish airforce engineer Joseph Steinberg, in London in 1970, They are the parents of Caroline, and The Times columnist Hugo Rifkind.
+Rifkind married Edith Amalia, daughter of Polish airforce engineer Joseph Steinberg, in London in 1970.
+They were the parents of Caroline, and The Times columnist Hugo Rifkind.
 He was also a distant cousin of his late Conservative government colleague Leon Brittan, and is a second cousin once removed of producer and DJ Mark Ronson.

 Lady Rifkind died on 20 October 2019 at the age of 72.

-On 1st November 2022 Rifkind married Mrs Sherrie (Jennifer) Bodie at Chelsea Town Hall.
+On 1 November 2022, Rifkind married Mrs Jennifer (Sherrie) Bodie at Chelsea Town Hall.

 Other positions and memberships

 In December 2020, the University of London appointed Rifkind as Chairman of an Inquiry into the future of the Institute of Commonwealth Studies.
-The University agreed to suspend its proposal to close the Institute while the inquiry was considering the future of Commonwealth studies in the university.
+The Committee concluded that the Institute should not be closed as originally proposed by the University but should continue and be expanded.
+The University accepted all the recommendations of the "Rifkind Committee".
+In February 2022 Rifkind was invited to preach the Perse Sermon at Evensong in the chapel of Gonville&Caius College, Cambridge University.